 Rome as an ideal laboratory for sustainable cultural heritage and ISAR is focusing its efforts on promoting this through excavations, surveys, and archiving and conserving cultural sites and artifacts.

 ISAR envisions a form of “cultural tourism” that gives back to the places on which it thrives, and aims to bring its participants into contact with local culture in a way that supports and sustains it, offering a singular opportunity for cultural and social growth.

 Information about our Excavations, Cultural Heritage Preservation projects, and more.
 Informazioni sui nostri progetti di Scavo, Salvaguardia del Patrimonio Culturale, e altro.

-ISAR is leading an archaeological summer field school for students in 2019.
+Want to get your hand dirty?
+ISAR is leading an archaeological summer field school for students in 2020.
 Lessons provide students with the basic skills and understanding necessary to work on an archaeological excavation.
-Follow the progress on our blog, or click above to learn more about participating in the upcoming season.
+Click the link above to learn more about participating in the upcoming season.

 We organize Educational Programs from short on-site talks to field schools, full-semester courses, and more.
 Corsi di formazione e didattica.

 Help support ISAR in our efforts to promote and preserve Rome’s cultural heritage.
 Aiutateci a sostenere i beni culturali di Roma

 Participation in ISAR’s Roman Forum Excavation – The Signum Vortumni Project – offers an unprecedented opportunity for donors to associate their brand with (and leave their mark on) Roman history.
 Not only will your contributions make possible valuable research and educational opportunities for young archaeologists from around the world, they will provide your company and its valued customers a privileged and unique connection to the cradle of western culture, the Palatine Hill.
 Work with us to unveil the hidden layers of Rome.
 Get involved in Roman History!